chrisantuseze/active-self-pretraining/README.md

 * models: This is the main folder which contains:
     1. active_learning: Handles all the dataset distillation process using active learning.
     2. backbones: This contains the custom ResNet50 backbone.
-    3. gan: This contains all the files that handle the intermediate image generation using GAN.
-The entry point is the train.py file.
-    4. trainers: This contains the trainers and the linear classifier.
+    3. trainers: This contains the trainers and the linear classifier.
-    5. utils: The visualization and other utility tools are contained in this folder.
+    4. utils: The visualization and other utility tools are contained in this folder.

 ## 2. How to run